PoonLab/ovrf-viz/paper/response.md

 Therefore, we are providing supplementary material that includes the +0 cases so that this information is available, with the caveats raised by the reviewer.

-3. Biases on $+0$ frame shift
+3. Biases on +0 frame shift

 > A second problem with including +0 frame overlaps is that their presence in a genome is very much subject to the whim of the annotator.
 As an example, the alphavirus NC\_001449 has both readthrough and frameshift ORFs annotated:
 > 45-5684 and 45-7526 (stop codon readthrough at 5682-5684)
 7562-11329 and join(7562-9970,9970-10047) (ribosomal frameshift at 9970)
-> leading to $+0$ frame overlaps 45-5684 and 7562-9970.
+> leading to +0 frame overlaps 45-5684 and 7562-9970.
 On the other hand, the alphavirus NC\_023812 only has two CDSs annotated 43-7467 and 7541..11269.
 The stop codon read through and frameshift are there, but extra CDSs are not annotated so the authors find zero +0 frame overlaps.
 > Such annotation issues will bias the results as these mainly affect RNA viruses.

-We agree that this is a significant limitation in the analysis (see above, removed +0 from results)
+We agree that this is a significant limitation in the analysis (see above, removed +0 from results).
+As kindly suggested by the revieer, when re-plotting our figures, we see a change in the distribution of overlapping lengths, particularly in RNA viruses.

 4. Annotation bug causing wrong overlap measurement